julelang/manual/src/std/jule-sema.md

 	fn FindTypeEnum(mut self, ident: str): &TypeEnum
 }
 ```
-Generic behavior of lookupable types.
-Typically it is a scope like global scope, function scope or etc.
+Generic behavior of lookupable types\.
+Typically it is a scope like global scope, function scope or etc\.

 ## Field
 ```jule